bodhib/agentic-whatsapp-system/README.md

     ├── report.xlsx

 data/order_images/
-    ├── order_<id>/
+    ├── order_<order_id>/
-🧠 How It Works
+🧠 How the Agent System Works
-Parse WhatsApp chat
+Ingestion Agent loads WhatsApp data
-Extract order-related messages
+Parsing Agent extracts order details
-Detect attached images
+Vision Agent identifies products from images
-Match images with catalog using AI
+Order Agent structures the order data
-Create structured orders
+Reporting Agent generates business insights

-Generate reports
+👉 Entire workflow is autonomously coordinated by agents

-⚡ Performance Optimization
+⚡ Performance Design
-Uses lightweight LLM (phi3)
+Lightweight LLM (phi3) for fast execution
-Minimal LLM dependency (most logic is deterministic) Optimized for low-resource machines
+Minimal dependency on AI (logic handled in code) Optimized for local machines
 🔮 Future Enhancements
-📄 Invoice PDF generation
+📄 Invoice generation (PDF)
-📈 Dashboard (Streamlit)
+📊 Interactive dashboard (Streamlit)
 ☁️ Cloud deployment
 📲 WhatsApp API integration
 🧠 Improved AI matching
-💡 Why This Project Stands Out
+💡 Why This Project is Unique
-Real-world business problem
+True Agentic AI system (not just scripts)
-End-to-end automation
+Real-world business automation
-Combines AI + data engineering
+Modular and scalable design
-Client-ready architecture
+Privacy-first architecture
 👨‍💻 Author

-Built as a real-world AI automation system for small businesses.
+Built as a production-style AI automation system for real businesses.

-⭐ If you like this project
+⭐ Support

-Give it a ⭐ on GitHub — it helps a lot!
+If you found this useful, consider giving it a ⭐ on GitHub!

-🎯 POSITIONING (IMPORTANT)
+🎯 How to Pitch This Project

-When you present this project, say:
+Use this line:

-“This is a hybrid AI system combining deterministic pipelines with lightweight local LLMs to automate unstructured WhatsApp-based commerce.”
+“This is a multi-agent AI system that converts unstructured WhatsApp conversations into structured business workflows using local AI models.”